-It took 4 drones (2x Phantom 4 Pros & 2x Inspire Pros) a boot full of batteries and a big check list to go through all the shots required for the build.
+It took 4 drones in total (2x Phantom 4 Pros & 2x Inspire Pros), a boot full of batteries and a big checklist to go through all the shots required for the build.

 The main use of the drone prior to the game build was photogrammetry/ mapping but also to identify textures of the track and its surroundings.

 Details and the determination of obtaining the true colour of the grass, curb, vegetation, tarmac, skid marks etc were all identified using a colour checker and a visual reference such as a ruler.
 The shots were taken at various altitudes starting around 1 meter getting the finer details & colour followed by higher shots at 20 meters to grasp the transitions and interactions of the textures.

 Drone photogrammetry is the science of obtaining geometric measurements from objects using photos.
 Applications of photogrammetry include survey and mapping products such as orthophotography, digital elevation models, and more recently 3D models.